Jean-Charles Colas-Roy

-Jean-Charles Colas-Roy (born 2 May 1978) is a French politician representing La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Isère.
+Jean-Charles Colas-Roy (born 2 May 1978) is a French politician of La République En Marche!
+(LREM) who was a member of the French National Assembly from 2017 to 2022, representing the department of Isère.

 Political career

 Colas-Roy joined the Socialist Party (PS) following right-wing candidate Jean-Marie Le Pen's qualification for the second round of the 2002 presidential election.
 He eventually left the PS in 2014.

-In parliament, Colas-Roy serves on the Committee on Sustainable Development and Spatial Planning.
+In parliament, Colas-Roy served on the Committee on Sustainable Development and Spatial Planning.
 From 2019 until 2020, he was also a member of the Committee on Legal Affairs.
-In this capacity, he is in charge of environmental issues within LREM.
-In addition to his committee assignments, he is part of the French-Spanish Parliamentary Friendship Group.
+In this capacity, he was in charge of environmental issues within LREM.
+In addition to his committee assignments, he was part of the French-Spanish Parliamentary Friendship Group.

 In September 2018, following the appointment of François de Rugy to the government, Colas-Roy supported the candidacy of Barbara Pompili as president of the National Assembly.
 When Richard Ferrand was elected instead, he stood as a candidate to succeed him as chairman of the LREM parliamentary group.
 His candidacy was endorsed by Pompili, among others.
 In an internal vote, however, he came in sixth out of seven; the position went to Gilles Le Gendre instead.

+He lost his seat to Cyrielle Chatelain of EELV in the second round of the 2022 election.